YuqiZ2020/LAHacks-StandWithAsians/README.md

 # LAHacks21
 _LA Hacks 2021 Project Repo - Stop Asian Hate_

-We are building a community that fosters care and understandings.
+We are building a community that fosters care and understanding.
 We offer a chance for asians to share our culture and story.
 We provide resources such as news, events, petitions and helps for asians.

 ### Key Features

 #### News

 We offer related news, tweets and petitions regarding stopping asian hate.
+We also show some stats on discrimination against Asians to

 #### Gallery